 NCS will call the entire list of stations individually until everyone has had a chance to make comments, giving more opportunities to QNI in between.
 Please be patient.
 If NCS can't pull your entire callsign out of the noise, he will try to get it again.
 Example: "PLK ?" or "AGN?" or "6 STN?"
 If anyone in the net happens to hear a station that NCS can't, please relay the station's callsign to NCS.
 We want to make sure even the weakest station can check in.

 That's it guys.
-Thanks for your excellent participation in NQN.
+Thanks for your excellent participation in our net.
 Keep up the good work and I hope we keep growing.
-Please email me at email@example.com if you have any questions.
 73, Craig

 The Nets are a good adjunct to other means of code practice in that they let stations practice under actual band conditions with the attendant QSB, QRN, and QRM.
 Practice under fire, so to speak.